neu-pdi/courseasaurus/instructor-manual/foundations/overview.md

 Ready to get started?
 Head to [Installation](./installation.md) to set up your development environment and create your first Courseasaurus site.

-Or, if you want to understand the philosophy behind AI-assisted course management first, jump to [AI Philosophy](./ai-philosophy.md) to learn the principles that will guide your work throughout this manual.

 ---

 **Remember**: Courseasaurus is a tool to enhance your teaching, not replace your expertise.
 The goal is to automate the tedious parts of course management so you can focus on what matters most—helping students learn.